-We had a full house in our Summer Camps last week and were surprised how relaxing this circle weaving art project was!
+We had a full house in our Summer Camps last week and were surprised how relaxing this circle weaving art project for elementary students was!

 To start, we had students practice drawing organic shapes on large pieces of cardboard.
 They selected the shape they liked the best, traced with a Sharpie, and then we cut it out with a box cutter.
 We then had them trace a large circle inside their organic shape on the back.
 We didn’t cut these out until after they finished decorating the top.

 Day 1 – Making the Looms

 Day one was spent adding color and prepping our looms.